smaurice69/SpaceAvaders/README.md

-# Space Avaders
+# Space Avaders 2084

-A compact Space-Invaders inspired arcade game built with Python 3 and pygame.
-The visuals are all generated with simple rectangles, gradients, and particles—no external assets are required.
-Expect quick rounds, crunchy laser blasts, and waves that keep pushing back.
+A side-scrolling remix of the original project that leans into the console-shooter heritage of *Gradius*, *Defender*, and *R-Type*.
+Every wave is scripted, the skyline scrolls by with parallax neon clouds, and minibosses close each stage with chunky, glowing bullet patterns.
+The visuals are still fully procedural rectangles, gradients, and particles—no external art required.

 ## Getting started